Best Practice Office Design for 2020

 For a change of environment, members can choose to unwind at JustCo’s in-house café at Samyan Mitrtown.

 Co-working spaces have considerable draw thanks to the flexibility they provide, but also because of the warm atmosphere they offer.
 Coworking spaces are known for blending the structured environment of an office with the comforts of home.
 To create this atmosphere, JustCo uses a mix of warmoverhead LED lighting with side lamps and standing lamps to evoke a more ‘homely’ feeling.
 Edgy neon lights add pops of colour to spark motivation, creativity, and inspiration.

 As much as possible, natural light should be prioritised in the workspace to promote a calm, welcoming environment in the office and to increase concentration levels.
 With harsh fluorescent lighting having a negative impact on workers, more offices are incorporating large ceiling-to-floor windows, allowing the flow of natural light and opening up the space substantially.

-Increasingly, employees are demanding flexible arrangements that often involve parenting and children.
+Increasingly, employees demand flexible arrangements that often involve parenting and children.
 Workspaces should provide facilities that cater to different needs.
-In every JustCo location in Jakarta, a mothers’ room is provided for nursing mothers who are in need of a private space.
-The rooms are secure and well-equipped with refrigerator and comfortable chairs, and located in quiet areas in order to preserve privacy.
+In every JustCo location in Bangkok, a mothers’ room is provided for nursing mothers who are in need of a private space.
+The room is secure and well-equipped with refrigerator and comfortable chairs, and located in quiet areas in order to preserve privacy.
 Workplace design is shifting to support work/life balance and a big part of that is ensuring that mothers returning to work have access to the facilities they need.

 Private phone booths